 - Read and Listen: News articles, documentaries, podcasts, and other people’s stories can ignite new ideas.
 How does a particular event make you feel?
 What “what if” questions does it raise?

 - Ask “What If?”: Take a mundane situation and introduce an unexpected element.
-What if your neighbor was secretly a spy?
-What if your pet could talk?
+What if the new resident at Hawthorn Ridge used to be a spy?
+What if my watercolor paints suddenly started talking?
 This propels your imagination.

 - Explore Dreams: Dreams often contain vivid imagery and unusual narratives.
 Jot down elements of your dreams immediately after waking.